nortikin/sverchok/docs/contributing/add_new_node.rst

          [[x, y, z],   <- object 2, vector 1
           [x, y, z]]]  <- object 2, vector 2

-    To understand the Sverchok data structure read :doc:`this tutorial <nesting>`.
+    To understand the Sverchok data structure read :doc:`this tutorial <../tutorials/nesting>`.

     Next step is unroll the vertices data structure, perform operation on single vertices and wrap the result back.
 Last string assign the result to output socket.